Package Examples

 Ad-hoc Queries with FunSQL

-FunSQL is also useful for building exploratory queries in a composable, type-safe way:
+FunSQL is also useful for building exploratory queries in a composable, type-safe way - for example, peeking at the person table to inspect raw patient data:

 using FunSQL: From, Select, Limit